zeynepduygutekler/zeynepduygutekler.github.io/_pages/awards.md

 ----

 ## Oxford University-SSEN Energy Hackathon for Net-Zero: Runner Up Award
-* Awarded second place in a university-wide energy hackathon for developing innovative, data-driven solutions to improve load monitoring and forecasting in energy and power systems.
+* Awarded second place in a university-wide energy hackathon for developing an innovative and data-driven solution to improve load monitoring and forecasting in energy and power systems.
  *Nov 24*